-- 4. Setting the write protection (WP) switch on the main electronics module to the ON position enables hardware write protection. - ☐ In the Locking status parameter the Hardware locked option is displayed \rightarrow ☐ 143.
-In addition, on the local display the \bigcirc -symbol appears in front of the parameters in the header of the operational display and in the navigation view.
+- 4. Setting the write protection (WP) switch on the main electronics module to the ON position enables hardware write protection. - In the Locking status parameter the Hardware locked option is displayed $\rightarrow \blacksquare$ 140.
+In addition, on the local display the $\blacksquare$ -symbol appears in front of the parameters in the header of the operational display and in the navigation view.

-- 5. Setting the write protection (WP) switch on the main electronics module to the OFF position (factory setting) disables hardware write protection.
+- 5. Setting the write protection (WP) switch on the main electronics module to the OFF position (factory setting) disables hardware write protection. - display, the @-symbol disappears from in front of the parameters in the header of the operational display and in the navigation view.